Decomposition Polyhedra of Piecewise Linear Functions: Decomposition Polyhedra

-\begin{definition} A \emph{hyperplane function} with $k$ hyperplanes is a function $f \colon \R^n \to \R$ given by $f(x) = \sum_{i \in [k]} \lambda_i \cdot \max\{\inner{x,a_i}+b_i,\inner{x,c_i}+d_i\}$ for any $a_i,c_i \in \R^n, b_i,d_i, \lambda_i \in \R,i \in [k]$. \end{definition} Hyperplane functions are precisely the functions that are computable by a ReLU neural network with one hidden layer and appear in this context as 2-term max functions (\citet{hertrich2021towards}).
-They also coincide with functions computable with the hinging hyperplane model (\citet{breiman93,wang2005generalization}).
-Moreover, in \Cref{ex:cut_function} we will see that hyperplane functions include continuous extensions of cut functions.
+\begin{definition} A \emph{hyperplane function} with $k$ hyperplanes is a function $f \colon \R^d \to \R$ given by $f(x) = \sum_{i \in [k]} \lambda_i \cdot \max\{\inner{x,a_i}+b_i,\inner{x,c_i}+d_i\}$ for any $a_i,c_i \in \R^d, b_i,d_i, \lambda_i \in \R,i \in [k]$. \end{definition} Hyperplane functions are precisely the functions that are computable by a ReLU neural network with one hidden layer and appear in this context as 2-term max functions (\citet{hertrich2021towards}).
+They also coincide with functions computable with the hinging hyperplane model (\citet{breiman93,wang2005generalization}). \begin{example}[Minimal decomposition for hyperplane functions] Let $f \colon \R^d \to \R$ be a hyperplane function given as $f(x) = \sum_{i \in [k]} \lambda_i \cdot \max\{\inner{x,a_i}+b_i,\inner{x,c_i}+d_i\}$.
+We can assume without loss of generality that the hyperplanes are pairwise distinct, because otherwise we can simply adjust $\lambda_i$.
+The polyhedral complex $\complex$ induced by the hyperplane arrangement $\{H_i\}_{i \in [k]}$ is compatible with $f$.
+The convex functions $g,h$ given by and are the unique minimal decomposition of $f$ since and See \Cref{fig:hyperplane_minimal_decomposition} for an illustration of the minimal decomposition of a hyperplane function. \end{example}

-\begin{definition} The \emph{$k$-th order statistic} is the function $f\colon\R^n\to\R$ that returns the $k$-th largest entry of an input vector $x\in\R^n$.
-For $k=\lfloor \frac{n}{2}\rfloor$, this coincides with the median. \end{definition}
+\begin{definition} The \emph{$k$-th order statistic} is the function $f\colon\R^d\to\R$ that returns the $k$-th largest entry of an input vector $x\in\R^d$.
+For $k=\lfloor \frac{d}{2}\rfloor$, this coincides with the median. \end{definition}

-In \Cref{app:ex:unique_min_decomp}, we show that the conditions of \Cref{prop:minimal-unique-vertex,prop:unique_solution} are indeed fulfilled for both, hyperplane functions and $k$-th order statistics.
-This shows that they admit decompositions with at most as many pieces as the function itself.
+\begin{example}[Minimal decomposition of $k$-th order statistic] We construct a polyhedral complex that is compatible with the $k$-th order statistic.
+For $U\subseteq[d]$ with $|U|=k-1$ and $i \in [d] \setminus U$, let All such polyhedra and their faces form a polyhedral complex $\complex$ that is a coarsening of the braid arrangement (see \Cref{def:braid_arrangement}) and compatible with the function $f\colon \R^d \to \R$ given by $f(x)=x_i$ for $x \in P_{i,U}$.
+It is not hard to see that $f=g-h$ where $g,h \in \VCP$ are convex functions given by Moreover, for $i,j \notin U$, let Then and Thus, \Cref{prop:unique_solution} implies that $(g,h)$ is the unique vertex of the decomposition polyhedra corresponding to every regular polyhedral complex compatible with $f$.
+See \Cref{fig:media_minimal_decomposition} for an illustration of the unique minimal decomposition of the median function. \end{example}